-- Near the center of the area in which your computers will operate. - In an elevated location such as a high shelf where the wirelessly connected computers have line-of-sight access (even if through walls). - Away from sources of interference, such as computers, microwaves, and 2.4 GHz cordless phones. - Away from large metal surfaces. - Put the antenna in a vertical position for best side-to-side coverage.
-Put the antenna in a horizontal position for best up-and-down coverage.
+- Near the center of the area in which your computers will operate. - In an elevated location such as a high shelf where the wirelessly connected computers have line-of-sight access (even if through walls). - Away from sources of interference, such as computers, microwaves, and 2.4 GHz cordless phones. - Away from large metal surfaces. - Place the router where ventilation is not blocked.
+Do not stack the router on other electronic equipment or stack items on top of the router.

 The time it takes to establish a wireless connection can vary depending on both your security settings and placement.
-WEP or WPA connections can take slightly longer to establish.
+WEP connections can take slightly longer to establish.